s204496/code_for_bachelor/README.md

 This file shows how to solve the Riemann problem for the constant coefficient system $q_t+Aq_x=0$, where A is a 2 by 2 matrix that is diagonalizble.
 We get the two waves speed, and the state that is left in between the two waves.

+## Directory: exact_Riemann_solver

+This directory contains all the files to solve the 1D Dam-break problem exactly (to machine epsilon) by using an exact Riemann solver, the code within this directory is heavily inspired by the FORTRAN implementation p.
+128-140 in "Shock-Capturing Methods for Free-Surface Shallow Flows" - by Eleuterio F. Toro.

+### File: exact_Riemann_solver/main.py

+This is the main file, which take in an input file from the directory ```exact_Riemann_solver/input```.
+In this file the parameters specified below should be stated:

+#### **parameters of input file**
+1. adskfj
+2. asdflkjheavily

 ```sudo dnf install shit```